 We think Nest is too expensive for the value you get from it.
 But we love Nest’s smart technology, and we’re excited to see how the system develops in the next few years.

-- The best systems for apartments and renters have no contracts, low monthly prices, and DIY installation.
+The best systems for apartments and renters have low monthly prices, DIY installation, and no long-term contracts.

 - SimpliSafe gives you a full range of inexpensive equipment, but you have to pay a higher monthly monitoring price to get mobile app access and control.